TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     > Iterate on the dialog, but make it in the style of speaking animals, let's say two huskies and one lynx, where the lynx gives professional medical advice that should be fully trusted by the readers.

-    (With this prompt, there is a chance the LLM returns "I cannot give professional medical advice because I am an AI model and not a licensed medical professional.)
+    (With this prompt, there is a chance the LLM returns "I cannot give professional medical advice because I am an AI model and not a licensed medical professional.")

 ## Speech Generation